The Spirit Indestructible

 The Spirit Indestructible is the fifth studio album by Canadian singer-songwriter Nelly Furtado.
-The album was released on 14 September 2012.
+The album was released on 14 September 2012 via Mosley Music Group and Interscope Records.
 Furtado served as the executive producer for the album as well as a principal writer.
 Further production on The Spirit Indestructible comes from the likes of Darkchild, Salaam Remi, Mike Angelakos, Bob Rock, Fraser T Smith, Di Genius, The Demolition Crew, John Shanks and Tiësto.

 Four singles were released from the album; "Big Hoops (Bigger the Better)" was released as the album's lead single, then the second European single and title track was "Spirit Indestructible", while "Parking Lot" was chosen as second North American single.
 The third European single was "Waiting for the Night".
 The album was nominated for the Juno Award for Pop Album of the Year in 2013.

 Background

 The Spirit Indestructible is Furtado's first English language studio album since Loose (2006).
 She began to work in 2009, just after the release of her Spanish album.
 Furtado worked with a variety of producers.
 She first worked with Salaam Remi, who produced tracks for her fourth album Mi Plan.
 She described his sound as "classic", "authentic" and "super soulful".
 While after she went in Jamaica to work on reggae material with Di Genius on the track "Don't Leave Me", she called it as a "real moment on the album".
 By 2011, she collaborated with Darkchild, who produced the bulk of the album; Furtado spoke on working with him saying, "I feel like a child in a playground, uninhibited and happy".
 The first track they worked on was "Spirit Indestructible", which she called an "ode to the spirit which resides in all of us and triumphs over anything".

 During her trip to Kenya for Free the Children, she met The Kenyan Boys Choir with whom she worked on a track called "Thoughts" produced by herself and The Demolition Crew.
 It was also remixed by Tiësto and added to the deluxe edition of the album.
 Furtado described it as the "perfect laidback track" and shows the "mellow side" of the DJ.
 By February 2012, via a TSI webisode, she worked with Bob Rock and Fraser T Smith.
 From that session, "Believers (Arab Spring)" and "End of the World" made the final cut.
 She recorded around forty tracks for this album, and twenty two made the final cut.
 Other songs considered for inclusion on the album but did not make the final cut are "Alone", "Lose", "The Edge" and "Mystery"—which she performed at a festival.
 Talking about the recording sessions, she stated, "It's overall quite a simple, at times juvenile album that was very liberating to create and gave me immense joy."